CodingBunnyi/JR-p3-codetest/README.md

 `Product Code` + `bunle number:bundle price` + `bunle number:bundle price` + ...

-hint: each element should be separated by *ONLY ONE* space!!
+Hint: each element should be separated by *ONLY ONE* space!!
 The application will not config the line with wrong format!!

 ### Step 2:
 ### Run `BundleCalculateApp.java` in the `src/main/java`.